 After breakfast, we across Long Xuyen Ferry, at An Thanh we pick up our bike and start the first legs on beautiful single track passing through picturesque country side of Mekong delta.
 The dirt road last after 20km, then we hit paved road at Tan Hung town, from here we cruise on flat terrain along Tien River.
 A stop for lunch will give us a quick break before we continue cycling to Cai Von.
 We then hp in bus and transfer the rest way to Can Tho.
 Overnight in Can Tho

-Day 5: Can Tho by bike.
+Day 5: Can Tho Cycling Tour.

 After enjoying an early morning breakfast weave through teeming early morning market bustle along the banks of an active riverfront.
 Ride on a narrow paved road to Phong Dien floating market.
 Absorb the sights of endless cottage industries, timber merchants, coconut shredders, small docks loading/unloading rice, tiny vibrant markets.
 Continue by bike on the narrow lane to explore the hidden backwaters of the delta.
+Overnight in Can Tho.

 Day 6: Can Tho – Saigon.

 Early get up for a great boat trip to explore floating Cai Rang market, which is renown as one of the busiest floating markets in Southeast Asia.
 We will see a lively and colorful market on a large bend of the river.
 Boat trip back to town for breakfast in the hotel.
 Our shuttle will bring us our of town and cross Can Tho ferry, we get off at Binh Minh, where we start to cycle on beautiful dirt road passing through local villages, orchards and canals of peaceful countryside of Vietnam.
 Our cycling finish at Vinh Long then we hop in bus and transfer the rest legs to Saigon.
 Trip ends.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary prior to travel.
 If you have any queries, please contact us.